White Bean and Kale Soup with Wild Rice and Tomatoes

 You'll see in the list of ingredients for this soup there is the option to use canned white beans or dried beans cooked in a slow cooker.
 If possible, I urge you to go with the dried bean option.
 Cooking dried beans in a slow cooker only takes about 5 minutes of prep time and allows you to infuse the beans with herbs and spices, which will add another layer of flavor to this soup.

-For this soup, in addition to the herbs and spices listed in this recipe for slow cooker beans, I suggest adding 1 tbsp of Italian seasoning and 1 tsp crushed red pepper flakes.
+For this soup, in addition to the herbs and spices listed in this recipe for slow cooker beans, I suggest adding 1 tablespoon of Italian seasoning and 1 teaspoon crushed red pepper flakes.
 Get the beans going in the slow cooker at least 4 hours before you plan to make this soup - or, cook the beans up to 5 days in advance, storing them in some of their cooking liquid in a covered container in the refrigerator.

 Having said all that, using canned beans is perfectly acceptable and will still produce a richly flavorful soup.